untypedjay/cosac/README.md

 # cosac
-A tool for canteens that can take orders.
+A tool for canteens to receive orders from their customers in a specific time frame.